serokell/blog-posts/typescript-for-haskellers/article.md

 a.y = 1; // Cannot assign to 'y' because it is a read-only property.
 ```

-The second one is `ReadonlyArray` which make all array elements as `readonly`.
+The second one is `ReadonlyArray`, which will make all array elements `readonly`.

 ```typescript
 const arr: ReadonlyArray<number> = [1, 2, 3];
 arr[0] = 4; // Index signature in type 'readonly number[]' only permits reading.
 ```

-You can also make `readonly` dictionary for example.
+You can also make a `readonly` dictionary, for example:

 ```typescript
 interface A {
     readonly [x: string]: number;